We may receive compensation when you click on links to products from our partners.

 Since you are creating a resume as a graphic designer, using Microsoft Word and sticking with a formal layout is certainly not the way to go.
 This will only make your resume appear boring; there may even be hundreds of other designers with the same layout and writing style out there.

-Using popular templates without further editing is also a big no. Once again, you risk having a resume that looks similar with hundreds – if not thousands – of other resumes.
+Using popular templates without further editing is also a big no. Once again, you risk having a resume that looks similar to hundreds – if not thousands – of other resumes.
 The goal here is to stand out from the crowd, so ditch Microsoft Word and open up Adobe Illustrator or Sketch to make something special.

 In the case of using resume templates, you can use the one you like as a starting point.
 Just make sure you customize the template to make the end result really unique.